felixgao/python-best-practices/docs/tutorials/packaging/code_style.md

 In some cases there are well-understood mappings that are meant to be iterated over.
-In these cases it makes sense to just use the pluralized version of the word and just mention what the contents are.
+In these cases it makes sense to just use the pluralized version of the word and name the variable after the contents.
 Anything that is meant to be iterated over should be pluralized.

 :white_check_mark: